longyuxi/2019-genas-china-smart-device/README.md

 6. Repeat from step 3.
 When you are done, hit *CTRL + C* on your keyboard to exit the program.

 The file is automatically saved every time you press ENTER, so no worries if the power goes out.

+# Errors
+1. **There is no output on LCD**: There is probably a connection problem between the Pi and the LCD.
+Refer to the wiring diagram to correct the connection.
+If there is no problem in connection, there might be a problem auto-executing the script.
+Make sure you have followed all the steps in the setup section above.
+2. **TCS34725 FAIL, LED FAIL, DS18B20 FAIL, TSL2561 FAIL or Emitter FAIL**: Refer to the wiring diagram to correct the wiring.
+3. **Wi-Fi not connected**: Make sure you are in range of the Wi-Fi adapter.
+The wireless adapter on the Raspberry Pi might be less powerful than your computer or phone's Wi-Fi adapter.